 Since 2001 Creciendo Juntos has worked with 18 elementary schools and 3 high schools, with a total of 300 teachers and 5,600 students.
 Creciendo Juntos works to (i) provide ongoing teacher training, (ii) improve physical facilities, and (iii) educate students and parents about the need of education.

 In numbers, as an NGO since 2013:

-Topics addressed with students, parents and teachers include: values & principles, bullying, reading, saving for your future, preventing the use and abuse of alcohol, mathematics and cerebral gymnastics, emotions management, leadership, solar energy, training to boards of education, self-esteem, adequate management of water resources, and forest fire prevention.
+Topics addressed with students, parents and teachers include: values & principles, bullying, reading, saving for your future, preventing the use and abuse of alcohol, mathematics and cerebral gymnastics, emotions management, leadership, solar energy, training to boards of education, self-esteem, adequate management of water resources, forest fire prevention, among many others.

-Creciendo Juntos is committed to providing free school transportation to students living in remote communities.
-For thirteen years, this service has been offered to an average of 56 students per year, enabling youngsters from remote communities to get to school.
+Creciendo Juntos provided free school transportation to students living in remote communities.
+For thirteen years, this service was offer to an average of 56 students per year, enabling youngsters from remote communities to get to school.
 In 2008 a resident of El Triunfo community, became the first from El Triunfo to graduate from high school.
 This is one of many examples in which Creciendo Juntos enables communities in Guanacaste to access a formal education.

 Creciendo Juntos also coordinates training programs on critical issues for children and adolescents, such as road safety, drug prevention, prevention of children’s sexual exploitation, and environmental education among others.